 - To keep complete and accurate minutes of all meetings;

-- To distribute the minutes of all regular meetings to all members and Faculty Advisor(s) in a timely fashion after each meeting;
+- To distribute the minutes of all regular meetings to the Faculty Advisor(s) in a timely fashion after each meeting;

-- To collect all monies and disburse them only under the approval by the Council of Officers or by the Faculty Advisor(s);
+- To collect all monetary funds and disburse them only under the approval by the Council of Officers or by the Faculty Advisor(s);

 - To keep an accurate record of all money transfers from the organizations fund;